sglowery/Telegram-Repost-Bot/README.md

 - `config.py` allows you to set the bot's responses when a repost is detected or a user types /help
 - Rename `bot_token_example.py` to `bot_token.py` and paste the token from the Botfather into `REPOST_BOT_TOKEN` field's value
 - Run `repostbot.py` and add your bot to your group!

+# Commands
+`/help` - Bot will reply with information on what it does and what it stores `/toggle [url | picture]` - Toggles tracking of the passed arguments (currently only tracks URLs and pictures) `/settings` - Display what the bot is tracking for the current group